meredithsanders/Aberrant-Responding/README.md

 The “MTurk Demonstration” file is designed to show how RobustIRT can be applied to online testing environments where low‑effort or inconsistent responding is common.
 To use this demonstration:
   - Upload the MTurk dataset into RStudio.
-  - Ensure the response data is formatted properly.
   - Follow the accompanying script to fit IRT models, compute robust estimates, and identify aberrant responders.